JuusoSaavalainen/JobSearchEngine/README.md

 ### Install Packages from `requirements.txt`

-If your project includes a `requirements.txt` file, you can use Pipenv to install all the dependencies listed in it.
+You can use `requirements.txt` file Pipenv to install all the dependencies listed in it.

 **Terminal Command**:
 ```